GET INVOLVED

 CONTACT YOUR MP/MSP/MLA

-Early Day Motion: we are asking you all to email or write to your MP, MLA in Northern Ireland, MSP in Scotland
+American XL Bully ‘Breed’ Ban - we are asking you all to email or write to your MP, MLA in Northern Ireland, MSP in Scotland and MS in Wales.

-If you need help finding out who your MP/MLA/MSP is, you can use this link: https://members.parliament.uk/FindYourMP
+If you need help finding out who your MP/MSP//MS/MLA is, you can use these links:

 Here is the suggested letter:

-As a member of your constituency, I wanted to let you know why I am asking for changes to the Dangerous Dogs Act (1991).
+As a member of your constituency, I want to implore you not to support the government decision to add the American XL Bully ‘Breed’ to the list of banned breeds on the Dangerous Dogs Act (1991).

 [insert personal reasons here]

-No banned breed has been involved in a fatality since 2015, yet just last year we saw 10 tragic deaths from dog attacks, the focus on breed detracts from the real issue of responsible ownership of dogs, the resources used in seizing and holding dogs based on appearance would be better directed at complaints from the public of dogs in the community displaying concerning behaviours.
+· Focus on the real issue of responsible ownership of dogs, the focus on breed detracts from this.
+The resources used in seizing and holding dogs based on appearance would be better directed at dealing with complaints from the public of dogs in the community displaying concerning behaviours.

 A study involving the U.K.’s Dangerous Dog Act (which banned pit bull terriers, among other breeds, in 1991) concluded that the ban had no effect whatsoever on stopping dog attacks.
 In other words, nearly three decades of enforcing an ineffective law has impacted countless dogs and dog lovers in a devastating way.
 Klaassen B., Buckley J.R., Esmail A. Does the Dangerous Dogs Act Protect Against Animal Attacks?

-Thank you for your time, I look forward to receiving your considered response.
+I implore our government not to make more ineffective, knee-jerk decisions and look forward to receiving your considered response.

 Kind regards,